xy2z/OpenRA.InfantryMod/README.md

 ## Rules
 - No MCV.
 Only barracks.
 - All infantry is available.
 Default price.
-- Barracks health is set to XX (XX original)
+- Barracks health is set to 8000 (up from 600)
-- Oil derricks health is 4x higher than default?
+- Oil derricks health is 20000 (up from 1000)
 - Super Weapons: parabombs, paradrops and spy plane.
-- First team to get XX points wins.
+- Get points by capturing and controlling oil derricks. (see Points below)
 - Capturing an oil derricks gives $50 and then $25 every few seconds.
-- The more oil derricks you control the more points to get.

 ## Make your own map
 This mod is very simple to add to your own map.